2018 FIA WTCR Race of Morocco

 The 2018 FIA WTCR Afriquia Race of Morocco was the opening round of the 2018 World Touring Car Cup and the first running of the FIA WTCR Race of Morocco.
-It was held on 7th and 8th of April 2018 at the Circuit International Automobile Moulay El Hassan in Marrakech, Morocco.
+It was held on 7th and 8th of April 2018 at the Circuit International Automobile Moulay El Hassan in Marrakesh, Morocco.
 The first and third races were won by Gabriele Tarquini and the second won by Jean-Karl Vernay.

 Entry list

 A total of 25 cars were entered.
 The following teams and drivers were entered into the event: